The Edinburgh University Club of London

 Whitechapel Bell Foundry - 2013

-A guided tour of the foundry in Whitechapel
+A guided tour of the bell foundry in Whitechapel

 Iain Poole organised this fascinating guided tour of the Whitechapel Bell Foundry, prior to its untimely closure.